Your sales strategy is only as good as your sales metrics. Both in strategically selecting which metrics to track and what those numbers are.

 An analogy would be with a car for your sales process.
 The input is gasoline (sales activities), the output is the miles you drove (sales results), and the m efficacy is how many miles per gallon your car gets (how efficiently you convert through the sales pipeline).

 Common Sales Metrics to Measure

 Lead Follow-up Percentage

-Sometimes in sales you’re held back by a lack of leads.
-In other cases, the issue is not fully utilizing the leads you have.
-Tracking lead follow a percentage is helpful for differentiating between the two, and can help indicate how reliable different sales people are at following through on their leads.
+Sometimes, you’re held back by a lack of leads in sales.
+In other cases, the issue is not fully utilizing your leads.
+Tracking leads following a percentage helps differentiate between the two and can help indicate how reliable different salespeople are at following through on their leads.

 Total Lead Follow-up Percentage = (100 x Total Leads Followed-up With) / Total Leads